 As Mark Twain once said, “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.”
 This world offers so many spectacular sights, it’s hard to narrow them down to just 20.
-But this incredible destinations across the globe are all must-visits for everyone’s travel bucket list.
+But these incredible destinations across the globe are all must-visits for everyone’s travel bucket list.
 Don’t dream of what might have been – get out there and do it.
+Before you go, make sure your passport is up to date.
+If you have any questions, check out our up-to-date passport resource page.

 From magnificent, haunting castles that radiate the romantic feel of Ireland to ancient sites like Newgrange and breathtaking natural beauty along its coasts, the Emerald Isle is a magical place that everyone should visit at least once.
 And, as home to some of the friendliest people on the planet, this amazing island is likely to keep you coming back for more.